-(i) a statement of the grounds for intervention and corresponding evidence
+(i) a statement of the grounds for intervention and corresponding evidence given name(s).

-(ii) the name, address and nationality of the assumed infringer and the State in which his residence or principal place of business is located.
-Names of natural persons must be indicated by the person's family name and given name(s), the family name being indicated before the given name(s).
 Names of legal entities, as well as companies considered to be legal entities by reason of the legislation to which they are subject, must be indicated by their official designations.
 Addresses must be indicated in such a way as to satisfy the customary requirements for prompt postal delivery at the indicated address.
 They must comprise all the relevant administrative units, including the house number, if any.
 Assumed infringers (whether natural or legal persons) whose residence or principal place of business is in an EPC contracting state and who act without a professional representative can use an address for correspondence other than their residence.
 The address for correspondence must be the assumed infringer's own address.
 Post cannot be sent to a different (natural or legal) person, since that requires a valid form of representation under Art.
 133 and 134.
 It is recommended that the telephone and fax number be indicated (see D-IV, 1.2.2.2(i) and 1.4.2);